Jean Todt

-Jean Todt ([ʒɑ̃ tɔd]; born 25 February 1946) is a French motor racing executive and former rally co-driver.
+Jean Henri Todt ([ʒɑ̃ tɔd]; born 25 February 1946) is a French motor racing executive and former rally co-driver.
 He was previously director of Peugeot Talbot Sport and then Scuderia Ferrari Formula 1 team principal, before being appointed chief executive officer of Ferrari from 2004 to 2008.
 From 2009 to 2021 he served as the ninth president of the Fédération Internationale de l'Automobile (FIA).

 In 1966, Todt started his career as a rally co-driver and participated in World Championship rallies until 1981 when, with Guy Fréquelin, he won the Constructors' World Rally Championship with Talbot Lotus.
 Under Todt's leadership, Peugeot won four World Rally Championship titles (drivers and manufacturers), won the Paris-Dakar Rally four times, and twice won the Le Mans 24 Hours.
-During his time in charge at Ferrari, their teams won 14 Formula One World Championship titles (drivers and manufacturers).
+During his time in charge at Ferrari, their teams won 13 Formula One World Championship titles (drivers and manufacturers).
 Also under Todt's leadership, Michael Schumacher won five consecutive World Drivers' Championships, from 2000 to 2004, and 72 of his 91 victories.

 In October 2009, Todt was elected President of the Fédération Internationale de l'Automobile (FIA); he was re-elected in December 2013 and December 2017.
 Todt's most recent term as FIA President ended in December 2021.

-On 29 April 2015, Todt was appointed the United Nations' Special Envoy for Road Safety.
+On 29 April 2015, Todt had been appointed the United Nations' Special Envoy for Road Safety.

 Life and career

-Todt was born in Pierrefort, a southern Cantal village in the Auvergne region of France.
+Jean Todt was born in Pierrefort, a southern Cantal village in the Auvergne region of France.

 After high school, Todt studied at the Ecole des Cadres School of Economics and Business in Paris.

 Rally co-driver: 1966 to 1981

 The young Todt was fascinated by motorsport and had special respect for drivers like Jim Clark and Dan Gurney.
-Borrowing the parental Mini Cooper to drive in rallies, he soon decided his greatest strength was as a co-driver.
+Borrowing his parents' Mini Cooper to drive in rallies, he soon decided his greatest strength was as a co-driver.
 He first co-drove with Guy Chasseuil in 1966 and his talent for calculation, strategy and organisation quickly made him a sought-after navigator.
 By 1969, Todt was involved with world-class rally stars such as Jean-Pierre Nicolas, Rauno Aaltonen, Ove Andersson, Hannu Mikkola and Guy Fréquelin.
 He went on to enjoy success as a co-driver with Jean-François Piot, Ove Andersson, Achim Warmbold, Jean Guichet, Hannu Mikkola, Jean-Claude Lefèbvre, Timo Mäkinen, Jean-Pierre Nicolas and Guy Fréquelin.

 In 1981, as Guy Fréquelin's co-driver with Talbot, a Peugeot subsidiary, he won the manufacturers’ World Rally Championship and was runner-up in the drivers' World Rally Championship.
 At the same time, he was increasingly moving out from his role as a co-driver by participating in the management of the team and in relations with the FIA.

 He also represented the drivers in the FISA (Fédération Internationale du Sport Automobile) Rally Commission from 1975 to 1981.